streamanalyze/sa.documentation/README.md

 ### The Amos REPL

 When started, the system enters the Amos REPL where it reads AmosQL statements, executes them, and prints their results.
-The prompt in the Amos II REPL is: `Amos n>` where n is a generation number.
+The prompt in the sa.amos REPL is: `Amos n>` where n is a generation number.
 The generation number is increased every time an AmosQL statement that updates the database is executed in the Amos REPL.

 Typically you start by defining  meta-data (a schema) as types and functions.
 For example: